FOSSEE/st-scripts/additional_ipython/script.rst

 {{{ Pause here and try out the following exercises }}}

-%% 1 %% Read through the %hist documenatation and find out how can we list all
+%% 1 %% Read through the documentation of %hist and find out how to
-        the commands between 5 and 10
+        list all the commands between 5 and 10

 {{{ continue from paused state }}}